Vishnu-Vardhan-R/CVP_Project/README.md

 ## 6. Results

 The drawn conculsions are inline with the results from [[1]](#1) and [[6]](#6).
 A training strategy matters and a Developmental curriculum can help enhance the performance of a CNN based recognition system.
-More generally, this also illustrates the potential benefits of incorporating aspects of human developmental trajectories in designing training routines for machine-based systems.
+More generally, this also illustrates the potential benefits of incorporating aspects of human developmental trajectories in designing training routines.

 <br>
 <p align="center">